humanfactors/FIPS/paper/paper.md

 [@Akerstedt2008; @peng18_improved; @ramakrishnan16_unified_model; @hursh_fatigue_2004].

 ![A parameter sensitivity plot of the Three Process Model.
-The _x_ axis represents a 24 hour day, with the dark gray plot regions indcating sleep and the light gray indicating wake.
+The _x_ axis represents a 24 hour day, with the dark gray plot regions indicating sleep and the light gray indicating wake.
 The top panel shows the homeostatic process with five variations of the $\tau_{d}$ parameter and the centre panel shows the circadian process with five variations of the $\varphi_{phase}$ parameter.
 The